aeonSolutions/openScience-Smart-DAQ-to-Upload-Live-Experimental-Data-to-a-Data-Repository/README.md

 (2007)

 I can already see students in a laboratory all dressed up and equipped with their tablets and smart device kits, all sending the experimental data to a public data repository while at the same time receiving experimental data from other students.
-All inside that tablet cooperating, and whithout the need to get to know each other.
+All inside that tablet cooperating and without the need to get to know each other.

 <p align="center">
   <img src="https://github.com/aeonSolutions/openScience-Smart-DAQ-to-Upload-Live-Experimental-Data-to-a-Data-Repository/blob/main/Design/man-at-desk-writing-on-ipad-with-stylus-portrait_2000x2000.webp" height=500>